rmcphers/planets_practice202108/README.md

 This is the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.

+ I made this edit on the remote GitHub repo through web broswer.